 Organic Duborskian Rice

-It's true, you can grow rice!
-Even in short seasons, even without a patty and it's remarkably simple.
-Not to mention marvelous: You're growing RICE!
+HEIRLOOM If we can grow rice, you can, too!
+Even in short seasons, even without a patty and it’s remarkably simple.

 The Duborskians were 19th-century communal agriculturalists in Russia, regionally adapting many crops to their short seasons.
 We will always be thankful for them and we’re especially grateful for Roberta Bailey of Seven Tree Farm in Maine, who selected Duborskian rice in central Maine for years before gifting us our original seed stock in 2014.

-Duborskian is short-grain upland rice --- also called dryland rice --- meaning it thrives in average garden conditions.
-It would perish in a classic rice patty.
-Indeed, we were astonished in 2016, the driest season on record in our county, to witness Duborskian rice absolutely flourish, undaunted.
+Duborskian is short-grain upland rice, also called dryland rice, meaning it thrives in average garden conditions.
+Indeed, she would perish in a classic rice patty.
+We were astonished in 2016, the driest season on record in our county, to witness Duborskian rice absolutely flourish, undaunted.

 One 100′ row of rice will yield 6 to 10 pounds of grain.